 Students who apply to enroll in either the EAP certificate or doctoral minor will automatically be considered for this scholarship.
 Application can be found at https://go.wisc.edu/EAP-apply.

-Up to 10 scholarships of $2,500 each will be awarded to incoming or current graduate students who choose to enroll in the EAP program in Spring or Summer 2020.
+Up to 11 scholarships of $2,500 each will be awarded to prospective, incoming, or current graduate students who enroll in the EAP program in 2021.